Distributionally Robust Losses for Latent Covariate Mixtures: Introduction

-While our convergence guarantee gives a nonparametric rate $O(n^{-\frac{\kdual-1}{d+1}})$, we empirically observe that our procedure achieves low worst-case losses even when the dimension $d$ is large.
-We conjecture that this is due to the fact that our empirical approximation to the $L^{\kdual}$ norm bound~\eqref{eq:two-norm-bound} is an \emph{upper bound} with error only $O(n^{-\frac{1}{4}})$, but a \emph{lower bound} at the conservative rate $O(n^{-\frac{\kdual-1}{d+1}})$.
+While our convergence guarantee gives the nonparametric rate $O(n^{-\frac{\kdual-1}{d+1}})$, we empirically observe that our procedure achieves low worst-case losses even when the dimension $d$ is large.
+We conjecture that this follows because our empirical approximation to the $L^{\kdual}$ norm bound~\eqref{eq:two-norm-bound} is an \emph{upper bound} with error only $O(n^{-\frac{1}{4}})$, but a \emph{lower bound} at the conservative rate $O(n^{-\frac{\kdual-1}{d+1}})$.
 Such results---which we present at the end of Section~\ref{section:bounds}---seem to point to the conservative nature of our convergence guarantee in practical scenarios.
-In our careful empirical evaluation on different semantic similarity assessment and recidivism prediction tasks (Section~\ref{section:results}), we observe that our procedure learns models that do uniformly well across unseen subpopulations of difficult examples and minority groups.
+In our careful empirical evaluation on semantic similarity assessment and recidivism prediction tasks (Section~\ref{section:results}), we observe that our procedure learns models that perform uniformly well across unseen minority subpopulations and difficult examples.
+Nevertheless, the pessimistic dependence on the dimension is unavoidable under nonparametric assumptions on the conditional risk $\E[\loss(\theta; X, Y) \mid X]$, as we show in Section~\ref{section:hardness}.
+In light of these fundamental hardness results, identifying a realistic yet restricted class of conditional risks that allow faster statistical convergence is an interesting topic of future work.